Child protection policies for organisations

 Your obligations under the Children's Act 2014

-• the Ministries of Education, Health, Justice, Social Development, Business, Innovation and Employment, Te Puni Kōkiri and New Zealand Police
+- The Ministries of Education, Health, Justice, Social Development, Business, Innovation and Employment, Te Puni Kōkiri and New Zealand Police.

-• schools, including private schools, and partnership schools (Kura Hourua).
+- Schools, including private schools, and partnership schools (Kura Hourua).

 All providers of children’s services they contract or fund must also have child protection policies.
-If you’re one of these organisations, or contracted or funded by them to provide services to children or tamariki, you need to either review your existing child protection policy or write a new one.
+If you’re one of these organisations, or contracted or funded by them to provide services to tamariki, you need to either review your existing child protection policy or write a new one.

 Unsure about your obligations?
 Contact your funding or regulating body for advice.

 Don’t receive government funding?
-Even if you are not obligated, we encourage organisations to have child protection policies to ensure our tamariki or children are safe.
+Even if you are not obligated, we encourage organisations to have child protection policies to ensure our tamariki are safe.
 To find out how to write a good quality child protection policy, check out our guidance and resources below.

 More about child protection